ilqcho/BudgetApp/README.md

 The BudgetApp allows you to keep track at your incomes/expenses and get a balance of your operations.
 You can: add new operations, edit or remove them, view a list of your latest operations, view lists of incomes and expenses and finally get an updated balance of your operations.

-This project was developed using Node.js and express to create the server APIs, MariaDB for modeling the database, React.js for components visualization and bootstrap & CSS for styles.
+This project was developed using Node.js and express to create the APIs, MariaDB for modeling the database, React.js for components visualization and bootstrap & CSS for styles.